How Graph Structure and Label Dependencies Contribute to Node Classification in a Large Network of Documents: Experiment

 We use the same training procedure for all models.
-For all datasets, node features are binarized and then normalized ($L^1$-norm) before training.
-We used the Adam optimizer \cite{kingma2015adam} with default parameters and no learning rate decay, the same maximum number of training epochs, an early stopping criterion and a patience hyperparameter (see appendix \ref{sec:experimental-setup} for more details).
-Validation accuracy is evaluated at the end of each epoch.
+For all datasets, node features are binarized and then normalized (unit $L^1$-norm) before training.
+We used the Adam optimizer \citep{kingma2015adam} with default parameters and no learning rate decay, the same maximum number of training epochs, an early stopping criterion and a patience hyperparameter (see appendix \ref{sec:app} for more detail).
+Validation loss used for early stopping is evaluated at the end of each epoch.
 All model parameters (convolutional kernel coefficients for FAGCN, weight matrices for all models) are initialized and optimized simultaneously (weights are initialized according to Glorot and biases initialized to zero).
-In all cases we use full-batch training (using all nodes in the training set every epoch).
+In all cases we use full-batch training (using all nodes in the train set every epoch).

-\textbf{Fair evaluation setup:} During the assessment phase, we perfom $r=20$ trainings for each of the $k=10$ splits.
-Best configurations of hyperparameters $\alpha^{(j)}$ for GNN$_{\theta}$ are calculated for each split $j$, and next we set hyperparameters $\beta^{(j)}=\alpha^{(j)}$ for GNN$_\phi$.
+\textbf{Fair evaluation setup:} During the assessment phase, we perform $r=20$ training runs with different random initialization of the weights to smooth out possibly bad configurations.